-SEC filings did "not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made . . . not misleading," Papa and Brown each had a duty to monitor any conduct or information that threatened to undermine the veracity of these filings, including all material facts concerning the Omega acquisition and the integration of Omega into Perrigo's business, as well as information concerning the Company's product pricing.
+Omega into Perrigo's business, as well as information concerning the Company's product pricing.
 As Perrigo's CEO and CFO, Papa's and Brown's knowledge or recklessness is imputed to the Company.

-346. Eighth, the terminations and resignations of high-ranking executives, including both Individual Defendants, during or shortly after the revelation of the alleged fraud are further indicia of scienter.

-347. Throughout the Relevant Period, Papa promised an earnings and growth surge for Perrigo that never materialized.
+- 349. Ninth, the terminations and resignations of high-ranking executives, including all three of the Individual Defendants, during or shortly after the revelation of the alleged fraud are further indicia of scienter. - 350.
+Throughout the Relevant Period, Papa promised an earnings and growth surge for Perrigo that never materialized.
 Once it was revealed that his last major acquisition, Omega, the purported centerpiece for such a surge, was, in fact, detrimental to Perrigo's bottom line, he abruptly and unexpectedly resigned.
-Jim Cramer, the host of "Mad Money" who outright called certain of Papa's during statements Relevant Period "clearly untrue," likewise questioned Papa's "rapid[]" departure, stating he thought the business was in "more of decline than we realized" when Perrigo "turned down a \$200 bid from Mylan" under Papa.

-348. Immediately upon assuming the position of CEO, Perrigo's then-CEO Hendrickson also fired Coucke, Omega's business head.

-349. In July 2016, only three months after Papa's resignation, Boothe, the head of Perrigo's Rx segment which, contrary to Defendants' representations, was harmed by pricing pressures, abruptly left the Company, even though Hendrickson, during the May 12 Earnings Call, had characterized Boothe as "the right person to guide the business in this market [i.e., the generic drug market]" amid those admitted pressures.
-Within a year's time, Brown likewise abandoned Perrigo's sinking ship.
+Jim Cramer, the host of "Mad Money" who outright called certain of Papa's during statements Relevant Period "clearly untrue," likewise questioned Papa's "rapid[]" departure, stating he thought the business was in "more of decline than we realized" when Perrigo "turned down a \$200 bid from Mylan" under Papa. - 351.
+Immediately upon assuming the position of CEO, Perrigo's then-CEO Hendrickson also fired Coucke, Omega's business head. - 352.
+In July 2016, only three months after Papa's resignation, Boothe, the head of Perrigo's Rx segment which, contrary to Defendants' representations, was harmed by pricing pressures, abruptly left the Company, even though Hendrickson, during the May 12 Earnings Call, had characterized Boothe as "the right person to guide the business in this market [i.e., the generic drug market]" amid those admitted pressures.
+Within a year's time, Brown likewise abandoned Perrigo's sinking ship. - 353.
+Tenth, the sheer size of the impairments taken by Perrigo in connection with or related to Omega supports a strong inference of scienter.
+In total, Defendants'